 - Web 2.0: By 2006 there are 85 million sites but interactive sites, wikis and social media begin to take shape where users can participate in content development.

 - Web 3.0: By 2014, over a billion websites exist with intelligent search and communication systems, largely because its effectively structured and tagged for technologies to consumer, index, and find information for the users.

-- Web 4.0: We’re now entering the next phase of the Internet where everything is connected, systems are self-learning, needs are personalized and optimized, and the web becomes woven into our lives just as power distribution did over a century ago.
+- Web 4.0: We are entering the next phase of the Internet where everything is connected, systems are self-learning, needs are personalized and optimized, and the web becomes woven into our lives just as power distribution did over a century ago.

-I predicted that 2010 would be the year of filtering, personalization and optimization.
-It’s 2018 and I’m not sure we’re even close yet – we might still be years off.
+I predicted that 2010 would be the year of filtering, personalization, and optimization.
+Today, I'm not sure we're even close yet – we might still be years off.
 The bottom line is that we need it now, though.
 The noise is already deafening.

 Programmatic advertising, artificial intelligence, and machine learning are all being deployed in the cloud to try to improve the relevance and targeting of communication.
 At issue is that these are all technologies deployed by corporations to control communication to the end user.
 This is absolutely backwards… we need systems where the user can easily control the information they're fed and how they're fed it.

 Google is 20 years old and still just a search engine, only providing you dumb data indexed on keywords that match your queries.
 I'd really like someone to build a find engine next… I'm tired of searching, aren't you?
 Hopefully, the mass adoption of voice technologies will drive innovation in this arena – I can't imagine consumers will be very patient rotating through multiple results to find the one they're looking for.